 The following Environment practice note provides comprehensive and up to date legal information covering:

-The Floods and Water (Amendment etc) (EU Exit) Regulations 2019, SI 2019/558 effective from Implementation Period completion date, make amendments to legislation in the fields of floods and water.
-Part 2 amends primary legislation, Part 3 amends secondary legislation and Part 4 amends and revokes certain EU Decisions.
+The Floods and Water (Amendment etc) (EU Exit) Regulations 2019, SI 2019/558 effective from the end of the implementation period (IP), completion day, make minor and technical amendments to legislation in the fields of floods and water to ensure its continued operability.
 In particular, Part 3 introduces a new reporting requirement into the Sludge (Use in Agriculture) Regulations 1989 and also into the Nitrate Pollution Prevention Regulations 2015, SI 2015/668.
-These new regulations also outline objectives against which the SoS must review the overall position of derogations granted under the Nitrate Pollution Preventions Regulations 2015.
+These EU Exit regulations also outline objectives against which the Secretary of State (SoS) must review the overall position of any derogations granted under the Nitrate Pollution Preventions Regulations 2015.
 See below for more details.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.